Reflective Writing for Life Enrichment: An Introduction to the Progoff Intensive Journal® Method

 About the Instructor

 *Program CEUs are an additional $15 processing fee.
-Please note that the current CEU processing time is around 3-4 weeks.
+The current CEU processing time is 2-3 weeks.